 “It’s been a real pleasure to work with the Embassy.”

-Working with the Embassy on projects that showcase the link(s) between Belgium, Europe and the United States is another way to travel.
-It’s like traveling back in time.
-And it’s a way to foster my kinship to the United States.
+Christophe has enjoyed collaborating with the U.S. Embassy on projects focusing on the countries shared history in both World Wars.
+Working with the Embassy on projects that showcase links between Belgium, Europe, and the United States is another way to travel“ it’s like traveling back in time,” he explains.
+It’s also a way to foster my kinship to the United States.

 Christophe’s connection with U.S. culture and history has only grown since his first trip to the U.S. as a 9-year-old: “Whenever I leave the U.S. after one of my trips, I can’t help but think to myself that I’ll be back soon.â€ Christophe has collaborated on projects with the U.S. Embassy in Brussels since 2006.“I realize that living in a democratic society somehow lulls citizens to sleep...
 We must be vigilant.”